fjord horse breed

 Are Fjord Horses friendly?

-Yes, Fjords are known to be laid-back, good-natured, and agreeable.
+Yes, Norwegian Fjord horses are known to be laid-back, good-natured, and agreeable.
 They’re kind and gentle, as long as they’re treated in the right way.
 This makes them a great choice for beginners and children.

 They have a calm demeanour which means they don’t spook easily.
 So, they’re ideal for novice trail riders.

-What disciplines can you use a Fjord Horse for?
+What disciplines can you use Norwegian Fjord Horses for?

 Fjords excel in lots of disciplines, including cattle work, western riding, eventing, jumping, vaulting, dressage, and combined driving.
 They’re also popular for competitive trail riding.